Modi1987/KST-Kuka-Sunrise-Toolbox/README.md

 # KUKA Sunrise Toolbox for Matlab

-A Toolbox used to control KUKA iiwa robots, the 7R800 and the 14R820, from an external computer using Matlab.
+A Toolbox used to control KUKA iiwa robots :robot:, the 7R800 and the 14R820, from an external computer using Matlab.

-Using the KST the utilizer can control the iiwa robot from his/her computer without a need for programming  the industerial manipulator.
+Using the KST the utilizer can control the iiwa robot from his/her computer using Matlab's simple syntax, without requiring any skills nor knowledge about programming the controller of the industerial manipulator.

 A basic knowledge of using Matlab is required.